bhumz123/Fraud-detection/README.md

 2. Prepare the new data by formatting it into appropriate input sequences.
 3. Generate predictions for the new data using the trained LSTM model.

-## Combine LSTM predictions with original features for new data:
-1. Retrieve the original features from the new data.
-2. Concatenate the LSTM predictions with the original features for the new data.
-3. Perform any necessary post-processing on the combined data.

-## Make predictions using ensemble:
+## Make predictions using Weighted Voting:
-1. Combine the LSTM predictions with the original features for both the testing data and the new data.
-2. Feed the combined data into the trained ARF model.
+1. LSTM was given weightage of 0.6 and ARF was given 0.4
+2. Use weighted voting as an ensemble method
 3. Generate final predictions using the ensemble of LSTM and ARF models.
 4. Evaluate the performance of the ensemble predictions using appropriate metrics.